mvysny/karibu-testing/karibu-testing-v10/kt19-tests/README.md

 Under normal circumstances these would be simply placed in `karibu-testing-v10/src/main/test` but that would prevent us from running the tests in different environments.

+This project tests only Vaadin 19-specific code - for generic Vaadin tests please see the `kt10-tests` project.